APRU

 OVERVIEW

 While the Philippines is the number one country in the 2021 and 2023 World Risk Index due to its location in the Asia Pacific Ring of Fire and Typhoon Belt, the country has been able to improve its performance across the various pillars of disaster risk reduction and management.
 The Sendai Framework 2023 Midterm Report however concludes that despite many gains in disaster risk reduction over the last 8 years, risk creation continues to outpace risk reduction.
 This symposium provides a venue for an urgent stocktake of how the country and the rest of the Asia-Pacific region can build upon existing gains and address persisting and emerging challenges through global cross-disciplinary exploration, research and collaboration.
 Join us this year in Metro Manila for the 2025 Multi-hazards Symposium and Conference, celebrating 20 years of resilience research, practice, experiences, and experiments across the Asia Pacific Rim Universities.
 Hosted by the University of the Philippines College of Architecture in Diliman, this landmark event will take place at the U.P.
 Bonifacio Global City in Taguig, Metro Manila from November 26th to the 29th, 2025.
 As we reflect on two decades of resilience in the Asia-Pacific region, we also look ahead to the next 20 years.
 This is your opportunity to shape the future of resilience research, education, and practice.
-We are accepting submissions of paper and poster abstracts!

 ABOUT APRU